 Update and Revision History

-Indexes for international agricultural total factor production were first published on the ERS website in November 2013, and covered the period from 1961 to 2010.
+Indexes for international agricultural total factor productivity were first published on the ERS website in November 2013, and covered the period from 1961 to 2010.
 In October 2014, an updated version was posted covering 1961-2011.
-Each update made in October since has extended the series with one year of data.
-The latest update (October 2017) covered 1961-2014.
+Each year since, the TFP data series has been extended with an additional year of data.
+The latest update (October 2018) covers 1961-2015.
 With each new posting, historical estimates are revised to reflect newly available data and/or modifications to the estimation procedures.
 This section briefly describes the updates to the international agricultural TFP indexes.

-1. The October 2017 data release no longer uses the Hodrick-Prescott filter to smooth the output series.
+3. The October 2017 update no longer used the Hodrick-Prescott filter to smooth the output series.
 Instead, the agricultural output index is now identical to the FAO index of gross agricultural output.
-We have further introduced new input cost shares from Rada, Liefert, and Liefert (2017) and applied them to all former east European FSU states and Russia in the post-1991 periods.

-5. The October 2015 international productivity database update includes an explicit measure of animal feed used as an input into agricultural livestock production.
-The 2013 and 2014 versions of the database assumed that animal feed grew at the same rate of the size of the global livestock herd (measured in cattle-equivalent units).
-The 2015 update derives actual quantities of animal feed from FAO Commodity Balance Sheets, which provide annual data from 1961 to 2011 (except for former Soviet Socialist Republics (SSRs), for which data are available from 1992 to 2011).
-Feed quantity is the sum of all crops, crop processing residues (like oilseed meals, sugar, molasses, and bran from flour and grain milling), animal and fish products (including meat, fish, fish meals and whey) in metric tons of dry matter.
+11. The October 2015 update included an explicit measure of total animal feed used as an input in livestock production.
+Previous versions of the database assumed that animal feed grew at the same rate of the size of the global livestock herd (measured in cattle-equivalent units).
+The new estimate uses actual quantities of animal feed from FAO Commodity Balance Sheets, which provide annual data from 1961 to 2011 (except for former Soviet Socialist Republics (SSRs), for which data are available from 1992 to 2011), on quantities of all types of feed except forage and silage.
+Total feed quantity is the sum of all crops, crop processing residues (like oilseed meals, sugar, molasses, and bran from flour and grain milling), animal and fish products (including meat, fish, fish meals and whey) in metric tons of dry matter.
 The dry matter content of each feed type is from the "United States-Canadian Tables of Feed Composition: Nutritional Data for United States and Canadian Feeds, Third Edition," National Research Council, National Academies Press (1982).
 Dry matter is calculated on the basis of 89 percent dry matter for grain, which is the standard dry matter content of marketed grain.
 For SSRs prior to 1992, total USSR feed use is apportioned amongst them according to the proportion of total USSR livestock (in cattle-equivalents) in each SSR.
 Animal feed inputs are extrapolated to 2012 for each country using the average growing rate in animal feed from the previous three years in that country.

-6. As FAO reports farm machinery stocks through no later than 2009 (and for some countries the series ends even earlier), various methods are used to extrapolate farm machinery stocks into the future.
-The original 2013 version simply assumed the same level of machinery stocks in 2010 as in 2009 or the last year for which estimates were available.
-The October 2014 update revised method for extrapolating estimates of machinery stocks by assuming they grew at the same rate as the ratio of agricultural land to farm workers.
+13. The October 2014 update revised the method for estimating machinery stocks.
+As FAO reports farm machinery stocks through no later than 2009 (and for some countries the series ends even earlier), extrapolation methods are used to estimate farm machinery stocks into the future.
+The original 2013 data release assumed the same level of machinery stocks in 2010 as in 2009 or the last year for which estimates were available.
+The 2014 update assumes that machinery stocks grew at the same rate as the ratio of agricultural land to farm workers.
 This procedure is designed to reflect machinery-labor substitution taking place in some countries as labor leaves the agricultural sector.
-For the October 2015 update an effort was made to collect new data from national statistical sources on actual machinery stocks.
-More recent (than FAO) statistics on farm stocks of tractors and combine-harvesters were collected from agricultural census' for Bangladesh, China, Europe, India, Japan, Russia, and the United States (see Data in Documentation and Methods for a listing of sources).
-The countries account for more than 70 percent of farm machinery stocks globally.
-For missing data, farm machinery stocks were extrapolated using the average growth rate from the three most recent years of available data.

-7. The October 2014 and subsequent updates reassign Pacific island states from the Oceania Region to the Southeast Asia Region (now referred to as "Southeast Asia & Pacific").
+14. The October 2014 update reassigned Pacific island states from the Oceania Region to the Asia Region.

 See References for a complete list of citations mentioned.